 Division of Climate, Coastal and Energy

-This program, which has been extended through June 30, 2021, is part of Delaware’s commitment to innovation in the transportation sector, reducing greenhouse gases, and improving Delaware’s air quality.
+This program is part of Delaware’s commitment to innovation in the transportation sector, reducing greenhouse gases, and improving Delaware’s air quality.
 It supports the Delaware Clean Vehicle Rebate Program.

 Four types of charging stations are eligible: